 Tocal Homestead has one of Australia's finest collections of colonial farm buildings dating from the 1830's.
-The heritage site is open on Sunday’s, 10am to 3pm, from March to November.
+The heritage site is open on Sunday from March to November.
 Its well worth the visit.

 The Homestead is set among magnificent fig trees and overlooks the Tocal lagoon, with the Paterson River beyond.
 Built in 1840 as a country retreat for Felix Wilson, the house is only one of the fascinating buildings on this site which illustrate the changes in the land use at Tocal since 1822.